On the Schr\"{o}dinger map for regular helical polygons in the hyperbolic space: Introduction

 Thus, bearing in mind the theoretical results, in both Euclidean and hyperbolic settings, the appearance of Riemann's function (or its variants) while approximating the smooth curves with polygonal ones, amounts us to say that the evolution of the former is not stable.
-In other words, given a particle located arbitrarily close to a smooth curve such as a circle (hyperbola), helix, straight line, when measured in the right topology, its evolution always approaches to the graph of $\phi(t)$ (or its variants).
+In other words, given a particle located arbitrarily close to a smooth curve with zero, or non-zero torsion when measured in the right topology, its evolution always approaches to the graph of $\phi(t)$ (or its variants).
+Let us also mention that the non-zero torsion case discussed in \cite{HozKumarVega2019} has also been compared with the one of the Schr\"{o}dinger equation with quasi-periodic boundary conditions studied recently in \cite{BFP}.

 In this article, we extend these results by considering the non-planar polygonal curves in the Minkowski space $\RR^{1,2}$.
 Using the previous notations, we term the two types of helical polygonal curves as a \textit{circular helical polygon (CHP)} and a \textit{hyperbolic helical polygon (HHP)}.
 For an arc-length parameterized CHP with $M$ sides, the tangent vector $\T$ are $2\pi$-periodic and take $M$ values on $\Hbb^2$.
 More precisely, the first component is a constant $b\in(1,\infty)$, the second and third components lie on a circle with a radius $a$ so that $a^2-b^2=-1$ (see Figure \ref{fig:H2}).
-On the other hand, when the parameter $b \in(0,\infty)$ corresponds to the second or third component of $\T\in\Hbb^2$, the remaining two components lie on a hyperbola with a radius $a$ so that $-a^2+b^2=-1$ (see Figure \ref{fig:H2}).
+On the other hand, when the parameter $b \in(0,\infty)$ corresponds to the second, or the third component of $\T\in\Hbb^2$, the remaining two components lie on a hyperbola with a radius $a$ so that $-a^2+b^2=-1$ (see Figure \ref{fig:H2}).
 The resulting curve $\X$ is a HHP whose side-length is denoted by a parameter $l>0$.
-Note that, in both cases, the parameter $b$ introduces torsion to the initial curve, for example, for a HHP, $b=0$ reduces back to the planar $l$-polygon case, for a CHP, $b=1$ to a straight line and for an intermediate value of $b$ the corresponding polygonal curve has a (circular/hyperbolic) helical shape.
-Thus, one of our main goals is to describe the evolution of \eqref{eq:SMP-hyp}--\eqref{eq:VFE-hyp} for these curves as initial data using theoretical as well numerical arguments, and in this work, it is referred to as \textit{helical polygon problem}.
+Note that, in both cases, the parameter $b$ introduces torsion to the initial curve, for example, for a HHP, $b=0$ reduces back to the planar $l$-polygon case, for a CHP, $b=1$ to a straight line and for an intermediate value of $b$ the corresponding polygonal curve has a (hyperbolic/circular) helical shape.
+We describe the evolution of \eqref{eq:SMP-hyp}--\eqref{eq:VFE-hyp} for these curves as initial data and call it \textit{helical polygon problem}.